FACIAL, CHIN, JAW, CHEEK, TEMPLE IMPLANTS SEATTLE BELLEVUE

 Here is a link to our testimonials: Aesthetic Facial Plastic Surgery Testimonials

 The skin over the face is similar to a drape.
 The shape of the face is determined by the underlying skeletal framework and, for some individuals; this framework is not as pronounced as can be seen in a flattened face or small, recessed chin.
+It is during situations like this that facial implants with chin, jaw, cheek, temple, etc implants can markedly enhance your appearance.

 In a consultation, Dr. Young may discuss adding facial implants to the facial skeleton to accentuate the areas of the cheek, chin, nose, and angle of the lower jaw.
 These skeletal augmentations re-drape and tighten the skin of the face to provide a more youthful appearance without the need for a more extensive lifting procedure.
 For example, a teenage girl may want her nose reshaped or chin brought forward to improve her proportion.
 Or as part of a facelift, a Bellevue / Seattle facial cosmetic surgery patient may wish to have implants placed over the cheekbones to help restore a more youthful appearance.
 Implants may also be selected to fill out a face that appears “sunken” or tired.